 We rely primarily on materials made public by Prof. Moon Duchin's Metric Geometry and Gerrymandering Group (MGGG Redistricting Lab) at Tisch College of Tufts University, which include many metrics and scores for the MICRC plans, the plans submitted by the public, and randomly generated alternative plans.
-On partisan fairness, we use five independent sources of results.
-First, the results provided by the MGGG Redistricting Lab.
-Second, results obtained by Dr. Christian Cox from Yale University.
-Third, results from computational ensembles generated by the Princeton Gerrymandering Project (directed by Prof. Samuel Wang) and released to the public through their Redistricting Report Cards.
-Fourth, results from computational ensembles generated by the University of Michigan Redistricting Team (directed by Prof. Timothy Ryan) in collaboration with the Duke Redistricting Group led by Prof. Jonathan Mattingly and Prof. Joseph Herschlag at Duke University.
-And fifth, results made freely available to the public by the redistricting application DRA 2020, available due to the work of a team of volunteers and housed online at davesredistricting.org
+On partisan fairness, we use five independent sources of results: first, the results provided by the MGGG Redistricting Lab; second, results obtained by Dr. Christian Cox from Yale University; third, results from computational ensembles generated by the Princeton Gerrymandering Project (directed by Professor Samuel Wang) and released to the public through the project's Redistricting Report Cards; fourth, results from computational ensembles generated by the University of Michigan Redistricting Team (directed by Professor Timothy Ryan) in collaboration with the Duke Redistricting Group led by Professor Jonathan Mattingly and Professor Joseph Herschlag at Duke University; and fifth, results made freely available to the public by the redistricting application DRA 2020, available due to the work of a team of volunteers and housed online at davesredistricting.org